Statement of Policy

 Whistle Blowing Mechanism

-All Partners shall report any instance of breach of this Policy to the Compliance Officer of the Company at the earliest possible stage.
+All Partners shall report any instance of breach of this Policy, which partner becomes aware of in good faith, to the Compliance Officer of the Company at the earliest possible stage.
 In addition, the Company has set up a whistle-blower helpline, to enable employees of the Partners to report any violations of this Policy.
 The identity of the complainants will be kept confidential during investigations and may be disclosed only on a ‘need-to-know’ basis to others.
 All complaint in this regard should be made to firstname.lastname@example.org.

-In case of a breach or suspected breach of the Policy is reported against a Partner, an investigation may be initiated by the Company and the Partner undertakes to provide to the Company all necessary support and assistance required for conducting the same.
+In case of a breach or suspected breach of the Policy is reported against a Partner, an investigation may be initiated by the Company and the Partner undertakes to provide to the Company all necessary support and assistance required for conducting the same, including access to books of accounts of the partner.

 Non-compliance with the Policy